Please join us at an open house for artist in residence Eliza Kentridge and a viewing of works inspired by the idea and experience of Joshua Tree.

 Eliza Kentridge is based in Wivenhoe, in the United Kingdom.
 She has a diverse practice though is best known for her work with textiles and paper to make appliqued drawings.
 She is influenced by a variety of traditions such as Ghanaian Fante Flags, European samplers and the folk art traditions of domestic fabrics, and is inspired by other artists who undertake an eclectic practice.

-For her residency at BoxoHOUSE, Eliza is undertaking a project entitled An Imagined Joshua Tree.
-Working at her studio in Wivenhoe, a picturesque fishing village in Essex, Eliza is making gestural works inspired by her imagined response to Joshua Tree.
-Once at BoxoHOUSE, she will engage in making work as a direct response to the landscape and community.
-The two sets of works will be featured at her open house to take place on Saturday November 8 2014.
+For her residency at BoxoHOUSE, Eliza has undertaken a project entitled An Imagined Joshua Tree.
+Working at her studio in Wivenhoe, a picturesque fishing village in Essex, Eliza made a series of gestural works inspired by her imagined response to Joshua Tree.
+While at BoxoHOUSE, she has engaged in making work as a direct response to the landscape and community.
+The two sets of works will be featured at her open house on Saturday November 8 2014